wireshark/wireshark/README.md

 General Information
 -------------------

-Wireshark is a network traffic analyzer, or "sniffer", for Unix and Unix-like operating systems.
-It uses Qt, a graphical user interface library, and libpcap, a packet capture and filtering library.
+Wireshark is a network traffic analyzer, or "sniffer", for Linux, macOS,
+\*BSD and other Unix and Unix-like operating systems and for Windows.
+It uses Qt, a graphical user interface library, and libpcap and npcap as packet capture and filtering libraries.

 The Wireshark distribution also comes with TShark, which is a line-oriented sniffer (similar to Sun's snoop or tcpdump) that uses the